Sequoia Capital: Programs and partnerships

 In 2009, Sequoia launched its scout program, which functions as an individual investor network that provides founders and other individuals with capital to invest in promising early-stage startups.
 Sequoia Scouts have invested in over 1,000 companies.
 Sequoia was the first venture capital firm to offer a scout program, and the model has since been emulated by others in the industry.

+Sequoia expanded the scout program into Europe in 2019, backing a network of operators, founders, and early-stage investors across the region.
+The launch was led by partners Luciana Lixandru and Matt Miller, who helped recruit the first cohort of European scouts.

 In 2021, Sequoia partnered on the BLCK VC Scout Network to provide training and education to current and aspiring Black scouts.
 In March 2022, Sequoia launched Arc, a structured program in which participants receive $1 million in funding to work with Sequoia partners in both London and Silicon Valley.

+In 2025, at Imperial College London, partner George Robson described Arc as an approximately eight-week program with two annual cohorts, typically comprising 10–12 pre-seed and seed companies from the United States and Europe.
+He said that all of Sequoia's pre-seed and seed investments were invited to participate.
+The program focused on helping founders communicate their business to investors, employees and customers, and connecting them with Sequoia's wider network.